 Right of Appeal

-All unsuccessful applicants will be placed on a waiting list and children will be ranked on the list in accordance with the published over-subscription criteria above.
+All unsuccessful applicants will be placed on a waiting list and children will be ranked on the list in accordance with the admission criteria above.
 The waiting list will be maintained throughout the school year.
 Ranking on the waiting list is strictly based on the admissions criteria listed above.
 Priority will not be given to children based on the date of their application.

 Applications For Places Outside the Normal Admissions Round